 To be quite honest, the video above is fairly comprehensive, so stopping here wouldn’t be a huge sin.
 If you want even more details, though, we’ve got about 2,000 words below that should add even more clarity to your decision.

 As you might be aware, whenever you buy a bed online, free shipping is the bare minimum of what you should expect.
 In this case, both Brooklyn Bedding and Leesa offer free shipping, alongside an in-home trial period, free returns, and 10-year warranties.
 Leesa offers a 100-night test period, while Brooklyn Bedding gives you an extra 20 nights for a total of 120.
 Regardless, 100 nights and 120 nights are ample time to make your final call on the bed.
 And remember, if you don’t want them, call the company and get a full refund.

-The main difference between Brooklyn Signature and Leesa has to do with design.
-The standard Leesa mattress is made of three different foams, while the Signature mattress combines pocketed coils and foam.
+The main difference between the Brooklyn Signature Hybrid mattress and the Original Leesa mattress has to do with design.
+The standard Leesa mattress is made of three foams, while the Signature hybrid mattress combines pocketed coils and foam.

 If you were to open up the Signature mattress you’d see 6″ pocketed coils edge to edge, which provide the bulk of the support for the mattress.
 What’s nice about the pocketed coils is that they’re only lightly woven together so they can act independently for the most part.
 So, for instance, if you apply more pressure on one side of the bed, you won’t necessarily be able to tell from the other side.
 This is the primary advanced of pocketed coils versus traditional innersprings.
 The Leesa Sapira Hybrid mattress also has 6″ coils, but the flagship foam mattress does not.